goto40/self-dsl/docs/xtext_code_generation_xtend.md

 ## Goal of this section

- * You learn how to generate Artefacts in form of text files (e.g. source code).
+ * You learn how to generate artifacts in form of text files (e.g. source code).
  * You learn how to format the output and how to access model data.
- * After some basic steps you may have a look at [xtext_xtend.md](xtext_xtend.md) to learn more about the language xtend employed for the artefact generator.
+ * After some basic steps you may have a look at [xtext_xtend.md](xtext_xtend.md) to learn more about the language xtend employed for the artifact generator.
  * Finally, you see how you can generate a C++-file based on the model.
 You will see how you can start from an example code and iteratively replace concrete code with model data.

-## Step 1: Walkthough
+## Step 1: Walk through

 When reading ::namedref::(references.md#xtext15minext), start with the first section "Writing a Code Generator With Xtend" (until